scipopt/gcg/doc/resources/users/features/visu-suite.md

 inside your script settings file to troubleshoot.

 # Comparison Report {#comparison-report}
-> **Note: This guide concerns the branch `631-comparison-report` and the mentioned features are only available on this branch.**\n
+The comparison report **generates a PDF with a comparison table and all comparing visualizations**, to give you a compiled and captioned overview of visualizations of different aspects of your two or more test runs.\n **Note:** We do not support an automated mode natively, check the @ref compare-versions "version comparison script" for a possibility to automatically generate the runtime data.

 ### Preparation
 - For a full report, it is required to have generated your runtime data with both, **a GCG compiled with `make STATISTICS=true`** and a **test executed with statistics `make test STATISTICS=true`**.
 Otherwise, GCG will not print out extensive  bounds statistics for the respective visualizations.
-Furthermore, **for detection visualizations, `FORVISU=true`** must be set during testing (this flag will also turn on statistics).
+Furthermore, **for detection visualizations, `DETECTIONSTATISTICS=true`** must be set during testing.
 - All **other requirements** listed on the @ref visu-prerequisites "visualization script page" have to be fulfilled (e.g. correctly configured python), and additionally, you have to have the python package `tikzplotlib`.
-The script will not print any warnings (e.g. if your python is not configured correctly) unless you set `DEBUG=true` in the settings file (see below).
+- The script **will not print any warnings** (e.g. if your python is not configured correctly) unless you set `DEBUG=true` in the settings file (see below).
-- You **can create a script settings file**, e.g. `settings.scset` where you can define which plots to generate and which arguments to generate them with.
+- You **can create a script settings file**, e.g. `settings.vset` where you can define which plots to generate and which arguments to generate them with.
 Furthermore, if you have a big testset or just want to check if the feature works, you can also enable a draft mode that will generate a reduced version of the report.
 A full list of possible settings can be found @subpage report-settings "here".
-- To use the script settings, execute the test with `SCRIPTSETTINGS=settings.scset`, while having `settings.scset` lying in the GCG root directory.
+- To **use the script settings**, execute the test with `VISUSETTINGS=settings.vset`, while having `settings.vset` lying in the GCG root directory.
 By default, the script will assume that you conducted the tests with the flag that was set when you _last compiled this binary_.
 You can overwrite that by giving `LAST_STATISTICS=true` in the script settings file.

 ### Generation
-In order to generate a **comparison report** (always with already existing runtime data), you can call the comparison target.
+In order to generate a **comparison report** (always with already existing runtime data), you can call the visualization target, but with a data directory that contains multiple runs:
-This can be done using

-    make compare SCRIPTSETTINGS=settings.scset DATADIR=<folder containing .res and .out files>
+    make visu VISUSETTINGS=settings.vset DATADIR=<folder containing multiple .res and .out files>

 The data directory can also be given via the settings file.